 The intention of the British government was never to create a town on the coast at Port Elizabeth.
 Instead it was meant to be a disembarkation point for the Settlers on their travels into the hinterland.
 The fact that many of the settlers had little, if any, agricultural experience meant that many gravitated back to Port Elizabeth.
 That is why the town was created at the foot of a hill.
 That meant that every kloof would ultimately become a major road.
-So it was with Burial Kloof now better known as Russell Road.
+So it was with Burial Kloof and later Hymanskloof but now better known as Russell Road.

 Main picture: The oldest extant picture of the Stranger’s Location at the top of what was to become Russell Road showing the Chapel of the London Missionary Society in the background.